saoxxxv/WFIdataprocess/README.md

 # WFI data processor
-A data processor for chemical reaction timecourses which provides weighted error range / fitting indices calculations and interactive chart drawing.
+A data processor for chemical reaction timecourses that provides weighted error range / fitting indices calculations and interactive chart visualization.

 ## Purpose
-This tool has been developed as a part of research work regarding mechanism-oriented kinetic analyls of chemical reactions to help organic chemists visualizing the relationship between simulation and experimental results, thereby to allow investigating extrapolability of the reaction kinetic model.
+This tool has been developed as a part of research on mechanism-oriented kinetic analysis of chemical reactions to help organic chemists visualize the relationship between simulation and experimental results, thereby enabling investigation of the extrapolability of the kinetic model.
-It is specially designed to support synthetic organic chemists who are not quite familiar with analyzing reaction mechanisms through physical calculations rather than utilizing curly arrows and dots, by encupsulation of mathematical flavour and automatic processing of user-friendly Excel data.
+It is specially designed to support synthetic organic chemists who may not be quite familiar with analyzing reaction mechanisms through physical calculations rather than utilizing curly arrows and dots.
+By encapsulating mathematical flavour and automatic processing of user-friendly Excel data, the tool allows users with deep chemical knowledge to focus on chemistry rather than calculation details.

 ## Output samples
 ![Screenshot](./assets/sample_chart.png)